thewca/wca-regulations/wca-regulations_2012.md

   - 1c1) Reporting to the WCA Board regarding adherence to WCA Regulations during the competition, the overall course of the competition, and any incidents.
 The report must be submitted to the WCA Board within one week of the competition date.
   - 1c3) Sending the competition results to the WCA Results Team.
     - 1c3a) All scrambles used during a competition must be sent with the results of the competition.
     - 1c3b) Scrambles must be labelled with the events, rounds, and heats for which they were used.
-If there are multiple groups, it not necessary to identify which competitor was in which heats.
   - 1c4) Sending corrections to the competition results to the WCA Board.
   - 1c5) Advising the other officials where necessary.
   - 1c6) Approving all events and event formats of a competition, before the competition starts, and if changes are required during the competition.